Don’t be afraid of oily fish; this recipe will turn on your taste buds

-It seems like there are numerous steps in the preparation, but they flow together, and this is really a simple recipe.
-Once marinated, the fish can be fried or baked, but it best grilled and eaten on the deck or patio enjoying the cool-down at the end of the day.
+It seems like there are numerous steps in the preparation, but they flow together.
+This is really a simple recipe.
+Once marinated, the fish can be fried or baked.
+But it’s best grilled and eaten on the deck or patio enjoying the cool-down at the end of the day.

 To insure top table quality, begin by putting mackerel and blues in the fish box and covering them with ice as soon as they hit the deck.
 This is the right thing to do with any fish, and especially so with oily fish.
-When cleaning them, take the time to remove all the red meat, skin and gristle so the fillets are just prime meat.
+When cleaning them, take the time to remove all the red meat, skin and gristle.
+That means the fillets are just prime meat.
 It takes a few more minutes, but it’s time well spent.
-If you take the time to do this once, I am certain it will become one of the ways you prefer mackerel and blues and it helps people who won’t eat them to enjoy them.
+If you take the time to do this once, I am certain it will become one of the ways you prefer mackerel and blues.
+And it helps people who won’t eat them to enjoy them.

 7 Up hot sauce king mack fillets

 I grew up in a commercial fishing family, and we often ate what wouldn’t sell.
-The flounder, trout and drum were usually sold, and we were left with the fish with a stronger flavor.
+The flounder, trout and drum were usually sold.
+We were left with the fish with a stronger flavor.
 That wasn’t an issue with me, however.
 These fish actually have some taste and aren’t easily overpowered by the marinade, spices or breader used when cooking them.

 Besides, even though I had already developed my tastes, I was an adult and had been eating them for years when health researchers determined the Omega 3 fatty acids they contained are beneficial to our health.
 I guess I was just a couple of steps ahead on the healthy eating front.
 Enjoying game and fish will do that for you.

 This recipe is an easy way to prepare these fish, and it just happens to turn their meat from gray to white while they are cooking.
-The quality and flavor of fish can be seriously impacted by how they are handled on the boat and how they are cleaned.
+The quality and flavor of fish can be seriously impacted by how they are handled on the boat.
+And by how they are cleaned.
 Getting them covered in ice immediately is important anytime, especially when the temperatures are in the 90s and the sun is bearing down.
-Don’t just throw fish in the fish box or cooler, but be sure they are down in the ice and fully covered.
+Don’t just throw fish in the fish box or cooler.
+Be sure they are down in the ice and fully covered.

 The next step is cleaning them thoroughly.
-Mackerel and bluefish have bloodlines running down their sides, and they are removed easily with a sharp knife.
+Mackerel and bluefish have bloodlines running down their sides.
+These are removed easily with a sharp knife.
 I split the fillets at the middle of each side and make sure to remove any bloodlines, red meat or bones that run from the backbone.
 Remove the rib cages to make it a true fillet.
 Try not to rupture any of the internals, and rinse the fish often while cleaning.

 The citrus juices in 7 Up help break down the meat and neutralize the flavor.
 It’s not as strong as squeezed citrus used in ceviche.
 Other drinks with citrus juices exist, but the ones I have tried are too sweet.